 If you’re volunteering with IVHQ in Cusco, then you’re still in for some festive treats that are unique to the area.
 The city embraces elements of both Catholic and pre-Colombian traditions to celebrate an undoubtedly special time.
 The Santuranticuy (“Selling of Saints”) Market, held in the Plaza de Armas on Christmas Eve, colorfully brings out locals adorned in traditional dress, delicious cuisine, creating a wonderful atmosphere amongst the beautifully illuminated churches nearby.

-Volunteers who apply for either the December 19th or 26th 2016 start dates will participate on a special Holiday Experience project, which allows the opportunity to experience several different projects, including wrapping presents and preparing decorations for a Christmas party for underprivileged children.
+Volunteers who apply for either the December 24th 2018 or December 31st 2018 start dates will participate on a special Holiday Experience project, which allows the opportunity to experience several different projects, including wrapping presents and preparing decorations for a Christmas party for underprivileged children, traveling to an Andean village to educate locals on a Medical Campaign, participating in a community renovation project, assisting the dog shelter and spending a day taking children out for a little holiday fun.
 On Christmas and New Year’s Day, volunteers are encouraged to relax and enjoy the local festivities.

 Alumbrado, meaning ‘lighted’ is the perfect word to describe the city of Bogota during Christmas time.
 The streets of Bogota are lined with lights, candles and paper lanterns which illuminate the area in a glow, accompanied by music and performances.